• Skip to primary navigation

 Why you will love this recipe:

-• Even though they are made from scratch these cookie bars are quick and easy to make and only require a few minutes of hands on time.
+• Even though they are made from scratch these cookie bars are quick and easy to make and only require a few minutes of hands on time, just like my chocolate gluten-free mug cake.

-• These pumpkin cookie bars are gluten free, dairy free, refined sugar free and paleo.
+• These pumpkin cookie bars are gluten-free, dairy free, refined sugar free and paleo.
+They are also made without oatmeal.

-• These homemade cookie bars are made with almond to make them high protein compared to other pumpkin cookie bar recipes.
+• Because they are made with almond flour they are high in protein compared to other pumpkin cookie bar recipes.

-If you are looking for an even easier pumpkin treat I recommend my no bake edible pumpkin cookie dough.
+If you are looking for an even easier pumpkin treat I recommend my easy edible pumpkin cookie dough, pumpkin mousse or pumpkin rice krispie treats recipe.

 The ingredients needed to make pumpkin chocolate chip bars separated into small bowls including pumpkin puree, coconut sugar, almond flour, cashew flour, egg, chocolate chips and vanilla extract.

-• Pumpkin puree - pumpkin puree is what is used to give this pumpkin dessert its delicious pumpkin flavour and help make these bars soft and gooey.
+• Pumpkin puree - this is what gives this pumpkin dessert its pumpkin flavour and helps make these bars soft and gooey.
 You can either use canned pumpkin puree or make your own.
 Be sure you use pumpkin puree and not pumpkin pie filling.

-• Almond flour - almond flour is one of my favourite gluten free flours to bake with.
-It is slightly sweet in flavour compared to other flours and is higher in protein and full of healthy fats.
+• Almond flour - this gives these bars the perfect texture and adds more protein.
 Be sure to use finely ground almond flour and not almond meal which is more gritty.
 Instead of almond flour you could use cashew flour instead.

 • Coconut flour - when combined with the almond flour coconut flour helps give these cookie bars the perfect texture.
 Do not try to substitute this with any other flours.

-• Coconut sugar - coconut sugar is my favourite granulated sweetener to help sweeten these bars while keeping them refined sugar free.
+• Coconut sugar - my favourite granulated sweetener to help sweeten these bars while keeping them refined sugar free.
 If you don't have coconut sugar you could use brown sugar instead.

-• Coconut oil - coconut oil helps add moisture and give these cookie bars the perfect firm outer texture.
+• Coconut oil - this helps add moisture and give these cookie bars the perfect firm outer texture.
 I do not recommend swapping coconut oil for any other type of fat or oil.

-• Chocolate chips - chocolate chips are what take these cookie bars over the top.
-I prefer to use dark chocolate chips and ones made with coconut sugar to keep these bars refined sugar free.
+• Chocolate chips - I prefer to use dark chocolate chips and ones made with coconut sugar to keep these bars refined sugar free.

-Now blend the ingredients until you have a smooth dough.
+Blend the ingredients until you have a smooth batter.

 Next stir in the chocolate chips by hand.